Christopher Lloyd Bursary

 Deadlines for applications during the year are 1st April and 1st October.
 Applications will only be considered at these times.

-Applicants will be informed of the decisions within two weeks of the deadlines.
 Only applications from EU residents are accepted.

-Danielle Miller- Brazil, June 2025
+Danielle Miller- Brazil, June 2025– £500

 Danielle will join a research project at the Biodiversity Research Institute (IPBio) in the Amazon rainforest focused on bioluminescent mushrooms, under the guidance of Professor Cassius Stevani from the University of São Paulo.
 The Amazon rainforest, particularly the Iporanga region, boasts an astonishing diversity of bioluminescent mushrooms, with IPBio leading the efforts in research, conservation, and sustainable economic development.
 “My role in this project will encompass various aspects, including field research, lab work, taxonomy, and weekly night-time visits to the rainforest.”

-Maria Torrente Novoa -New Zealand, January 2025
+Maria Torrente Novoa -New Zealand, January 2025– £500

-This is a great opportunity to establish new links with other botanical gardens and private collectors for future material exchange, and to compare my experience working at Kevock Garden Plants Nursery and studying at RBGE with other botanical gardens and nurseries.
+Island in wild locations and botanical/private garden.
+She was able to collect photographic and written data on growing conditions and cultivation and she will now use this information to duplicate those conditions in Scotland.
+Maria also built links with other botanical gardens and private collectors for future material exchange, and was able to compare her experiences working at Kevock Garden Plants Nursery and studying at RBGE with other botanical gardens and nurseries.

 Elliot Chandler- Turkey, October 2024- £500

-“I am applying for this bursary in order to cover part of the cost of joining an eight-day botanical trip to the Pontic Alps of north-east Turkey in October 2024, organised and run by the International Dendrology Society (IDS).
+Elliot joined an eight-day botanical trip to the Pontic Alps of north-east Turkey in October 2024, organised and run by the International Dendrology Society (IDS).

-I am early in my career as a gardener but I already have a passion for trees and woody plants, I am hugely interested in woodland gardening and plant conservation, as well as nature and the environment, things which complement each other very well.
+“I am early in my career as a gardener but I already have a passion for trees and woody plants, I am hugely interested in woodland gardening and plant conservation, as well as nature and the environment, things which complement each other very well.
 This IDS tour of the colchic forests in north-east Turkey is a huge opportunity for me to learn from knowledgeable people and study fascinating plants in the wild, including many which are of great importance to horticulture in the UK, especially through the lens of climate change.
 I am incredibly excited to have this chance to see such rare and precious habitats which are unfortunately at risk of being lost altogether.”

 Theo Charnley-Japan May 2024- £850